thatandromeda/hamlet/docs/docs.md

 All other variables are defined with the config files of the .ebextensions folder and can be changed/modified and or added to for future use.

+aws.amazon.com -
+* search for S3
+* find the hamlet-models bucket
+* put model files there

+You should be logged in via MIT Touchstone.
+If you're not in the relevant moira group, ask TS3.
+Re-uploading files will not trigger a server restart; you'll need to do that manually, or do something to update master and kick off a build.

 ### Deployment